Nyhilo/kep/README.md

 # kep

-Kep is a commend-line not taking and documenting tool.
+Kep is a commend-line note taking and documenting tool.

 ## Goals